harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 :::note

-Currently, Test Intelligence for .NET is behind the feature flag `TI_DOTNET`.
+Currently, TI for .NET is behind the feature flag `TI_DOTNET`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 <!-- Framework is supported on Windows [VM build infrastructures](/docs/category/set-up-vm-build-infrastructures/) only, and you must specify the [build environment](/docs/continuous-integration/use-ci/set-up-test-intelligence/#build-environment) in your pipeline's YAML. -->